 Any Director who serves on or chairs a Board committee, or who devotes special attention to the business of the Group outside the scope of their ordinary duties, may receive an additional payment commensurate with the extra duties performed.
+For the year ended 30 June 2019, non-executive Directors received additional fees for their Chairmanship and membership of the Audit, Risk Management and Compliance Committee.
+The Chairman of the Nomination and Remuneration Committee also received an additional fee, however other members of that committee did not.

 The Company's Securities Trading Policy contains a restriction on removing the 'at risk' aspect of options, performance rights or other instruments granted to executives.
-Plan participants may not enter into any transaction designed to remove the 'at risk' aspect of options, performance rights or other instruments before they vest.
+Performance Rights Plan participants may not enter into any transaction designed to remove the 'at risk' aspect of options, performance rights or other instruments before they vest.

-Information regarding Directors' and other key management personnel remuneration is set out in the Remuneration Report within the Group's 2016 Annual Report.
+Information regarding Directors' and other key management personnel remuneration is set out in the Remuneration Report within the Group's 2019 Annual Report.